ONSdigital/cell-key-perturbation/documentation/CellKeyPerturbation_Py.md

 data they want to tabulate by.
 They must also supply a ptable which will determine which cells get perturbed and by how much.

-The microdata needs to contain a column for 'record key'.
+The microdata needs to contain a column for `record key`.
 Record keys are random, uniformly distributed integers within the chosen range.
 Previously, record keys between 0-255 have been used (as for census-2021).
 The method has been extended to also handle record keys in the range 0-4096 for the purpose of